Save up to $1290 on SAT + ACT Prep. Ends Friday, June 29. Learn more.

 Account Manager, Atlanta

 Claire is a graduate of Sewanee (BA, English) and Georgetown (MA, English), and she worked in independent school admissions for 15 years before coming to Applerouth.
-As an Enrollment Specialist, she consults with students and families seeking assistance with academic support and test preparation and makes tutoring recommendations based on students' needs and goals.
+As an Program Advisor, she consults with students and families seeking assistance with academic support and test preparation and makes tutoring recommendations based on students' needs and goals.

 Senior Director of Sales and Marketing